What are Core Competencies?

 Core Competencies are the foundation to the Big Ideas, Curricular Competencies, and Content of our BC Curriculum.
 This foundation ensures that students are always mindful of their growth in the Core Competencies through self-reflection, self-assessment, and providing evidence of growth.

-- How do you show that you were listening thoughtfully?
-In what way’s did your listening contribute to the group’s understanding?
+- How do you show that you are listening thoughtfully?

-- What are some way’s you like to use to show your learning?
-What makes (a form they identified) work for you?
+- What are some ways that you use to communicate your learning?

 - What do you do when you disagree with someone in your group or discussion?
 How did you learn/develop that strategy?